-Name Age Position Daniele Addis, MBA 54 Senior Vice President, Business Services Vickie Anenberg 49 President, Cross Country Staffing Susan E. Ball, JD, MBA, RN 50 General Counsel and Secretary William Burns, MBA 44 Chief Financial Officer Deborah Dean 53 Senior Vice President, Sales and Marketing James Ginter 65 President, Medical Doctor Associates Paul Tymchuk 49 Chief Information Officer
+Name Age Position Daniele Addis, MBA 57 SVP, Business Services Vickie L. Anenberg 52 President, Cross Country Staffing Susan E. Ball, JD, MBA, RN 53 EVP, General Counsel and Secretary William J. Burns, MBA, CPA 47 EVP, Chief Financial Officer and Principal Accounting Officer Deborah Dean 56 SVP, Sales and Marketing Dennis Ducham 57 President, Mediscan Timothy Fischer 49 President, Medical Doctor Associates William G. Halnon 58 Chief Information Officer Ronni R. Morrison 58 SVP, Chief Human Resource Officer Buffy Stultz White 43 SVP, Recruiting Strategy and Operations

 Daniele Addis has served as Senior Vice President, Business Services since January 29, 2014.
-From September 2011 to January 2014, Ms. Addis was Senior Vice President, Shared Services of Randstadt Professionals, a staffing company.
-Prior to that, she was Vice President, Shared Services and held various other positions at SFN Group.
-From January 1998 to January 2006, Ms. Addis was Senior Finance Manager of Office Depot, Inc. Ms. Addis holds a Bachelor in Business from Ecole Superieure de Commerce, Nantes, France, a Master of Arts In Economics from George Mason University and a Master of Business Administration from Jacksonville University.
+From September 2011 to January 2014, Ms. Addis was Senior Vice President, Shared Services of Randstad Professionals, a staffing company.
+Prior to that, she was Vice President, Shared Services and held various other positions at SFN Group, Inc. From January 1998 to January 2006, Ms. Addis was Senior Finance Manager of Office Depot, Inc. Ms. Addis holds a Bachelor in Business from Ecole Superieure de Commerce, Nantes, France, a Master of Arts in Economics from George Mason University and a Master of Business Administration from Jacksonville University.

-Vickie Anenberg has served as President of Cross Country Staffing since May 8, 2012.
+Vickie L. Anenberg has served as President of Cross Country Staffing since May 8, 2012.
 From January 2006 to May 8, 2012, she served as Executive Vice President of Cross Country Staffing.
-Ms. Anenberg had also served as President of Cross Country Staffing from August 2002 to December 2005.
-Prior to that, she served as Vice President of the Nursing Division since 1995.
+Ms. Anenberg previously served as President of Cross Country Staffing from August 2002 to December 2005.
+Prior to that, she served as Vice President of our then Nursing Division since 1995.
 Prior to joining Cross Country Staffing in 1990, she worked at Proctor & Gamble since 1986.

-Susan E. Ball, JD, MBA, RN has served as General Counsel since May 2004 and Secretary since March 2010.
+Susan E. Ball, JD, MBA, RN has served as an Executive Vice President of the Company since January 1, 2017, as General Counsel since May 2004 and Secretary since March 2010.
 Prior to that, Ms. Ball served as our Corporate Counsel from March 2002 to May 2004.
-Ms. Ball has also served as a Director of Jamestown Indemnity, Ltd. since September 2008.
+Ms. Ball also served as a Director of Jamestown Indemnity, Ltd. from September 2008 until its liquidation in the third quarter of 2015.
 Before joining us, Ms. Ball practiced law at Gunster, Yoakley & Stewart, P.A. from November 1998 to March 2002 and at Skadden, Arps, Slate, Meagher and Flom from 1996 to November 1998.
 Prior to practicing law, Ms. Ball was a registered nurse.
 Ms. Ball received her B.S. degree in Nursing from The Ohio State University, her Juris Doctor degree from New York Law School, and her Masters of Business Administration from Florida Atlantic University.

-William Burns was appointed Chief Financial Officer, effective April 1, 2014.
+William J. Burns was appointed Chief Financial Officer, effective April 1, 2014, and Principal Accounting Officer, effective December 1, 2014.
+He has served as an Executive Vice President of the Company since January 1, 2017.
 Prior to joining the Company, Mr. Burns served as Group Vice President and Corporate Controller for Gartner, Inc., a technology research and advisory firm, since 2008.
-From 2006 until 2008, Mr. Burns was the Chief Accounting Officer for CA Technologies, Inc. Mr. Burns earned his Bachelor of Arts in Accounting and information from Queens College in 1992 and a Masters of Business Administration from New York University's Stern School of Business in 2000.
+From 2006 until 2008, Mr. Burns was the Chief Accounting Officer for CA Technologies, Inc. Mr. Burns earned his B.A. in Accounting and Information Systems from Queens College in 1992 and a Masters of Business Administration from New York University's Stern School of Business in 2000.
 Mr. Burns is a Certified Public Accountant.